 Hourly rates and wages

 As part of the local government settlement for 2016-17 the Scottish Government included a requirement to ensure that ‘all social care workers, including in the independent and third sectors are paid £8.25 an hour’.
-This was the then Scottish Living Wage (SLW) A resource of £125M was provided to support ‘the living wage and other cost pressures’. this was followed by a further £107M in 17-18.
-For 18-19 a resource of £30M has been identified within the Scottish budget for the SLW with a futher £10M identified for the sleepover hours uplift.
+This was the then Scottish Living Wage (SLW) In 16-17 a resource of £125M was provided to support ‘the living wage and other cost pressures’.In 17-18 a further £107M was identified.
+In 18-19 a resource of £30M was identified within the Scottish budget for the SLW with a futher £10M identified for the sleepover hours uplift.